rwyant/index/README.md

 ### Swift Guild
 #### Summary
-I helped found a community of General Assembly alumni who have graduated from the Mobile Development course, called the Swift Guild.
-We took responsibility over an iOS App that helps showcase student-built projectes and gives members of our community a platform to get real-world feedback and make agile iterations.
+I helped found a community of General Assembly alumni who have graduated from the Mobile Development course, called the _Swift Guild_.
+As a group, we are responsible for an iOS App that helps showcase student built projects and gives members of our community a platform to get real-world feedback and make agile iterations.

-You can download the iOS app from [Swift Guild on App Store](https://itunes.apple.com/us/app/swift-guild/id1033229400?mt=8) -- or -- you can pull the code from the [Swift Guild Repo](https://github.com/rwyant/SwiftGuild!
+You can download the iOS app from [Swift Guild on App Store](https://itunes.apple.com/us/app/swift-guild/id1033229400?mt=8) -- or -- you can pull the code from the [Swift Guild Repo](https://github.com/rwyant/SwiftGuild).

 ### Cereal The Game
 #### Summary
-For my final project in my Mobile Development course, I worked with a friend at [Surprise Industries](http://surpriseindustries.com) to create a delicious Murder Mystery Game, inspired by a certain homophonic podcast.
+For my final project in my Mobile Development course, I worked with a friend at [Surprise Industries](http://surpriseindustries.com) to create a delicious Murder Mystery Game, that happened to be inspired by a certain homophonic podcast.

-You can download the game on iPhones from [Cereal The Game on App Store](https://itunes.apple.com/us/app/cereal-the-game/id981244698?mt=8) -- or -- you can pull the code from the [Cereal The Game Repo](https://github.com/rwyant/index/tree/master/Cereal%20The%20Game) branch.
+You can listen to a sample of [Ep.
+1: The Truth](http://insideyapper.com/CerealSample/Sample1.mp3), you can download the [iOS Game from the App Store](https://itunes.apple.com/us/app/cereal-the-game/id981244698?mt=8), or you can pull the code from our [Cereal The Game GitHub Branch](https://github.com/rwyant/index/tree/master/Cereal%20The%20Game).
 Enjoy!

 ##PLAY FOR - Washington, DC
 ### Co-founder, Strategy & Outreach